karimbahgat/gbTracker/changeManager/README.md

   - name
   - code_type
   - code
   - parent: Another boundaryReference.
-At least one required to reference the toplevel country.
+At least one required to reference the toplevel country, or zero if this is the toplevel.

 ## Change types

 - `boundarySnapshot`: A snapshot of what a boundary looked like at some point.
   - event: The temporal event during which this change occurred.
-  - boundary_ref
+  - boundary_ref: A `BoundaryReference` instance.
   - geom: WKB/GeoJSON geometry definition.
   - source_type: Either a file reference or a map reference.
   - source: Link to the file or map object.